Understanding Your Pathology Report: Breast Cancer

 If breast cancer spreads, it often goes first to the nearby lymph nodes under the arm (called axillary lymph nodes).
 If any of your underarm lymph nodes were enlarged (found either by physical exam or with an imaging test like ultrasound or mammogram), they may be biopsied at the same time as your breast tumor.
 One way to do this is by using a needle to get a sample of cells from the lymph node.
 The cells will be checked to see if they contain cancer and if so, whether the cancer is ductal or lobular carcinoma.

 In surgery meant to treat breast cancer, lymph nodes under the arm may be removed.
 These lymph nodes will be examined under the microscope to see if they contain cancer cells.
 The results might be reported as the number of lymph nodes removed and how many of them contained cancer (for example, 2 of 15 lymph nodes contained cancer).

 Lymph node spread affects staging and prognosis (outlook).
 Your doctor can talk to you about what these results mean to you.

 What if my report mentions sentinel lymph node?

 In a sentinel lymph node biopsy, the surgeon finds and removes the first lymph node(s) to which a tumor drains.
 This lymph node, known as the sentinel node, is the one most likely to contain cancer cells if they have started to spread.
 This procedure may be done during surgery to remove a breast cancer.
 It is a way to check for the spread of cancer to underarm lymph nodes without removing as many of them.

-This lymph node is then checked to see if it contains cancer cells.
+The sentinel lymph node is then checked to see if it contains cancer cells.
 If there is no cancer in the sentinel node(s), it's very unlikely that the cancer has spread to other lymph nodes, so no further lymph node surgery is needed.